edinstance/AWS-Banking-System/README.md

 ## Rollbacks

-To roll back a deployment to a specific commit or branch you can use the [Rollback action](.github/workflows/rollback.yml).
+To roll back a deployment to a specific commit or branch, you can use the [Rollback action](.github/workflows/rollback.yml).
 This action reverts to the commit you want to roll back to and then it rebuilds and deploys the application.